moorepants/dissertation/eom.rst

 Orientation
 -----------

 Before time, there first was the Newtonian reference frame.
-We chose the coordiates to fit the ____ standard as in [Meijaard2007]_.
+I chose the coordinates to fit the ____ standard as in [Meijaard2007]_.
 I start with locating the rear wheel contact point in the ground plane of the Newtonian reference frame, :math:`N`, longitudinal and lateral coordinates :math:`q_1` and :math:`q_2`, which turn out to be ignorable coordinates.
 I then orient the